"""

 [docs]

-Generates initial root guesses using geometric distribution around a center point.
+r"""Generate initial root guesses using a low-discrepancy sequence.

 Examples: